SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

     e.g., wifi_start_statistic_report -i client -c 1 -n 30

-  To observe the receive stats for 'n' iterations (e.g. 20), the command can be given as follows:
+  To observe the receive stats for 'n' iterations (e.g., 20), the command can be given as follows:
      e.g., wifi_start_statistic_report -i client -c 1 -n 20

 **WIFI INIT COMMAND:-**

-- Click on the extension cmd and click on the Entered **wifi_init** command from the command console
+- Click on the extension cmd and click on the Entered **wifi_init** command from the command console.

   **![Prints](resources/readme/wifi_init.png)**

-- After issuing the **wifi_init** command from the command console, This is how the response is displayed on the screen.
+- After issuing the **wifi_init** command from the command console, this is how the response is displayed on the screen.

   **![Prints](resources/readme/wifi_init_prints.png)**

 **WIFI SCAN COMMAND:-**

-- After issuing the **wifi_scan** command in the command console, This is how the response is displayed on the screen.
+- After issuing the **wifi_scan** command in the command console, this is how the response is displayed on the screen.

   **![Prints](resources/readme/scan_prints.png)**

 **WIFI CONNECT COMMAND:-**

-- After issuing the **wifi_connect** command in the command console, This is how the response is displayed on the screen.
+- After issuing the **wifi_connect** command in the command console, this is how the response is displayed on the screen.

   **![Prints](resources/readme/wifi_connect.png)**

-- To connect to open mode networks, following command can be issued: wifi_connect <SSID> -s open
+- To connect to open mode networks, the following command can be issued: wifi_connect <SSID> -s open

 **WIFI DEINIT COMMAND:-**

-- After issuing the **wifi_deinit** command in command console, This is how the response is displayed on the screen.
+- After issuing the **wifi_deinit** command in command console, this is how the response is displayed on the screen.

   **![Prints](resources/readme/deinit.png)**